fairnessforensics/wiggum/docs/source/index.rst

 ..
-Detecting Simpson's Paradox documentation master file, created by sphinx-quickstart on Thu Aug 31 11:21:36 2017.
+Wiggum Docs master file, created by sphinx-quickstart on Thu Aug 31 11:21:36 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Detecting Simpson's Paradox's documentation!
+Wiggum Documentation
 =======================================================

 .. toctree::